kittenpub/mlrs/README.md

 # mlrs — Machine Learning with Rust (2nd Edition)

-Companion project for the book. `mlrs` is a single, progressively evolving Cargo workspace that models a retail intelligence platform built on the Online Retail II dataset.
+This is the sample project for the book. `mlrs` is a single, progressively evolving Cargo workspace that models a retail intelligence platform built on the Online Retail II dataset.